yishn/milk-lang/README.md

 ## Language Reference

 Just like Python, Milk uses significant whitespace to delimit blocks of code.
 Semicolons are not necessary to terminate statements, however they can be used to fit several statements onto a single line.
-A statement is usually terminated by a line ending, but if an expression is too long, a line break at any binary operation such as `+`, `*` or `.` won’t terminate it.
+A statement is usually terminated by a line ending, but if an expression is too long, a line break at any binary operator such as `+`, `*` or `.` won’t terminate it.

 ### Functions